Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Groupoids, measure equivalence, and applications

 More generally, they are \emph{virtually conjugate} if there exist short exact sequences $1\to F_i\to\Gamma_i\to\overline{\Gamma}_i\to 1$ with $F_i$ finite for every $i\in\{1,2\}$, finite-index subgroups $\overline{\Gamma}_i^0\subseteq\overline{\Gamma}_i$, and conjugate actions $\overline{\Gamma}_1^0\actson X'_1$ and $\overline{\Gamma}_2^0\actson X'_2$ such that for every $i\in\{1,2\}$, the action $\overline{\Gamma}_i\actson X_i/F_i$ is induced from the action $\overline{\Gamma}_i^0\actson X'_i$ as in \cite[Definition~2.1]{Kid3}.
 Notice that this implies in particular that the groups $\Gamma_1$ and $\Gamma_2$ are virtually isomorphic.

-In the particular case where the groups $\Gamma_i$ have no non-trivial finite normal subgroup and the actions $\Gamma_i\actson X_i$ are aperiodic, i.e.\ every finite index subgroup of $\Gamma_i$ acts ergodically on $X_i$, the actions are conjugate if and only if they are virtually conjugate.
-Indeed, an action induced from a proper subgroup of finite index is never aperiodic.
-Aperiodicity holds for instance for Bernoulli actions of $\Gamma^1$.
+\begin{rk} In the particular case where the groups $\Gamma_i$ have no non-trivial finite normal subgroup and the actions $\Gamma_i\actson X_i$ are aperiodic, i.e.\ every finite index subgroup of $\Gamma_i$ acts ergodically on $X_i$, the actions are conjugate if and only if they are virtually conjugate.
+Indeed, an action induced from a proper subgroup of finite index is never aperiodic. \end{rk}